simplilearn-devops/devops-lesson-2/lab-2.2/README.md

 Run the new container which will contain your public SSH key and run the SSH daemon
 `docker run -d -p 2022:22 --name ssh ssh:alpine`

+Make sure there were no errors.
+`docker logs ssh`

 Connect to the Docker container using your the Linux ssh client on your computer
 `ssh -p 2022 student@localhost`